top of page

 • boosts longevity

-So if you are interested in weight loss, cancer prevention, heart health, better memory, a lower risk of Alzheimer’s, better energy and a long life, fasting is for you.
-But if the sheer thought of a weeklong water fast is dreadful, there are other options.
+If you are interested in weight loss, cancer prevention, heart health, better memory, good energy and a long life, fasting is for you.
+But if the sheer thought of days of no food is dreadful, there are other options.
 And this is where Intermittent Fasting enters the stage.

 Intermittend Fasting is an eating pattern that cycles between periods of eating and not eating.
-Research shows that when you ditch your three square meals a day, you will already start reaping the blessings of fasting.
-All you need to do is reduce the window during which you eat, even without cutting calories.
+Research shows that by ditching your three square meals a day, you already start reaping the many benefits of fasting.

 If you want to up it a notch, you can introduce one or two days per week where you only eat 500 calories/day, or go on a prolonged fast a few times a year.